Get information about COVID-19 vaccinations, testing and visiting standards. Learn More.

 Babies born in Minnesota benefit from having one of the most comprehensive newborn screening programs in the country.
 These set of tests check babies for serious, rare disorders that may not be visible at birth but if detected and diagnosed early can be treated or helped through interventions.
 The three tests are blood spot, hearing, and pulse oximetry screening.

-• Blood spot screening checks for over 60 rare but treatable disorders.
+• Blood spot screening checks for about 60 rare but treatable disorders.
 Early detection can help prevent serious health problems, disability, and even death.
 Three conditions were added for screening in 2017.

 • Hearing screening checks for hearing loss.
 Identifying hearing loss early helps babies stay on track with speech, language, and communication skills.